Welcome

 Exam Warning

 Remember the distinct tests for PAD and NPD.
-For PAD (CPR 31.16), the focus is on whether disclosure is desirable for specific pre-action purposes and relates to documents covered by standard disclosure.
+For PAD (CPR 31.16), the focus is on whether disclosure is desirable for specific pre-action aims and relates to documents covered by standard disclosure.
 For NPD (CPR 31.17), the focus is on whether disclosure is necessary for fair disposal/saving costs and whether the documents are likely to support/adversely affect a case.
-Confusing these tests is a common error.
+Common pitfalls include:

 Key Differences and Considerations